 Day 5: Fes

-Your destination today is Fes, the third Imperial City on your program.
+Your destination today is Fes.
 Along the way, we’ll visit the ruins of the Roman city of Volubilis with its beautiful mosaic floors and dramatic columns and arches.
-The nearby town of Moulay Idriss, holy to Muslims, just minutes from Volubilis, is a great spot to have lunch.
+Lunch at the nearby town of Moulay Idriss, holy to Muslims, just minutes from Volubilis.
 Then travel to Meknes, the second Imperial City on your tour.
-The medina here is colorful and very interesting, and you’ll be able to see key sights such as Bab Mansour, the Bou Inania Medersa, and Heri el-Souani (the Royal Granaries).
+Visit the key sights such as Bab Mansour, the Bou Inania Medersa, and Heri el-Souani (the Royal Granaries).
 Arrive in Fes in time to relax before dinner at your riad this evening.

 Day 6: Fes